jerkar/legacy-web-site/_jbake-site-sources/content/tour.md

 - launch/debug the `AntStyleBuild main` within your IDE
 - launch/debug the `org.jerkar.JkMain main` method within your IDE.
 In this mode you can pass arguments as you would for the command line
-- execute a command line in a shell (or on a build server)  as `jerkar doDefault` or `jerkar cleanBuild -skipTest=true`.
+- execute a command line in a shell (or on a build server)  as `jerkar doDefault` or `jerkar cleanBuild -forkTests=true`.

 <br/>
 #### Templated builds (ala *Maven*)